joelpurra/jquery-mutation-summary/README.md

 ## Original purpose
 Developed to get a jQuery chainable version of the mutation-summary library.

+[DOM Mutation Observers](http://dvcs.w3.org/hg/domcore/raw-file/tip/Overview.html#mutation-observers) are useful for watching changes made to the DOM elements (including their attributes and contents) that out of your control.
+These external changes may come from other jQuery plugins, non-jQuery scripts, legacy code or even flash objects that modifies the page around it.
+(Note: [DOM Mutation Events](http://code.google.com/p/mutation-summary/wiki/DOMMutationObservers) have been deprecated.)

 ## Dependencies
 jquery-mutation-summary's runtime dependencies are